koddsson/koddsson.com/index.markdown

 ---
-description: "The personal web site of Kristján Oddsson
+description: "The personal web site of Kristján Oddsson"
 ---

 Hey!
 I'm Kristján and my pronouns are he/him.
 I like working with Web Platform features and hacking on small projects like this web site.
 You'll find some posts and notes here.
 I'm currently working at [GitHub](https://github.com/koddsson) as a Web Systems Engineer and post recipies that I like to cook on [koddsson.cooking](http://koddsson.cooking).